jorgeelucas/drink-stock/README.md

 7. Lombok is as a dependency library in order to reduce boilerplate code in POJO objects.

+8. It was used Slf4j for logging to help tracking the application

 ## SonarQube

 > For code quality was used sonarqube, this application runs sonarqube in a docker making this available on **9000** port.
 It was based on this internet sample: https://medium.com/trendyol-tech/spring-boot-2-2-6-code-quality-with-sonarqube-8-2-community-70a76634bf75